modular-magician/chef-google-compute/README.md

   the value of sizeGb must not be less than the size of the sourceImage or the size of the snapshot.

+* `type` -
+  URL of the disk type resource describing which disk type to use to create the disk.
+Provide this when creating the disk.

+* `users` -
+  Output only.
+Links to the users of the disk (attached instances) in form: project/zones/zone/instances/instance

 * `source_image` -
   The source image used to create this disk.
 If the source image is deleted, this field will not be set.